 Writing inclusive surveys is essential for several reasons:

-Ensure accurate data: Inclusive surveys help provide an opportunity for everyone to be included in the sample.
+- Ensure accurate data: Inclusive surveys help provide an opportunity for everyone to be included in the sample.
 When a survey is not inclusive, it can miss essential perspectives or experiences that will affect the validity of the data.

-Increases participation: Finding survey respondents is hard enough.
+- Increases participation: Finding survey respondents is hard enough.
 Inclusive surveys can increase return rates by making more participants feel welcome and valued, which increases the pool of respondents.

-Avoids biases: Avoid biases that may occur if certain groups are excluded or not considered with inclusive surveys.
+To better understand this dynamic, see our blog “What is a good survey response rate?” - Avoids biases: Avoid biases that may occur if certain groups are excluded or not considered with inclusive surveys.
 A survey that is not inclusive may unintentionally favor certain groups or exclude others.
 Read our blog about biased surveys and their inherent disadvantages to better understand how to avoid common mistakes like biased survey questions.

 Gender survey options and inclusivity are interconnected.
 Gender is a fundamental aspect of identity; acknowledging the variousness of gender identities in a survey is essential.
 Inclusive gender survey options recognize and appreciate that gender is not binary and that there is a range of gender identities beyond male and female.